 The Louvre Museum is unquestionably one of the finest art galleries in the world.
 Home to thousands of classic and modern masterpieces, the Louvre is the jewel in the crown of French culture, a towering testament to European civilisation and history.
 Normally €11.00

 The Orsay Museum was originally designed as a train station in 1900.
 By the 1950’s it became apparent that the platforms were too short for modern trains and the building became home to a theatre.
 Normally €9.00

 The enduring popularity and influence of the surrealist artist Salvadore Dali is captured in the fascinating L'Espace Dali.
 Normally €11.00

 The Musée Gustave Moreau was designed by the painter himself and includes his private apartment and the large gallery he built to display his work.
 Normally €5.00

-Auguste Rodin was of the world’s greatest sculptors.
-His lush neoclassical style revitalised the sculptural and wider artistic scene.
+Auguste Rodin was one of the world’s greatest sculptors.
+His neoclassical style revitalised the sculptural and wider artistic scene.
 Normally €4.00

 The Musée Départemental Maurice Denis is dedicated to the life and work of Maurice Denis, the French symbolist painter and theoretician of the Nabi School.
 Normally €4.50